tspannhw/pulsar-thermal-pinot/weather.md

 #### Pulsar - Pinot - Weather

 It is so easy to build Pulsar to Pinot applications for real-time analytics, I added another source of data for weather feeds for the US.
 I am looking at adding transit and aircraft data feeds next.
 The sky is the limit with Pulsar + Pinot.
+I will probably pull more sources from my big list from the [Let's Monitor talk](https://github.com/tspannhw/FLiP-Current22-LetsMonitorAllTheThings).

 ![nifi](https://raw.githubusercontent.com/tspannhw/pulsar-thermal-pinot/main/images/nifiWeatherSend.jpg)